jae0/bio.snowcrab/inst/markdown/03_biomass_index_carstm.md

 ## Part 2 -- spatiotemporal statistical model

-With all required parameters defined, the modelling is straightforward (run manually).
-Here we reused previous solution modes ("theta") to speed up solutions.
+With all required parameters defined, the modelling is straightforward.
 Each variable is modelled with the same covariates.

 ```{r}
 #| label: carstm-run